PIA-Group/ScientISST-notebooks/_Utilities/README.md

 This script contains the following functions.
 ###  dirFiles

-####
 Finds notebooks in a directory and collects relevant information from each.

+*def dirFiles(dir='')*

     Parameters
     ----------
     dir: string